shihabshaburn7-star/asha-family-tracker/README.md

 ## Keeping the data private

+- **Local cache, cleared on sign-out.** To make the app feel instant, it keeps a copy of your records in the browser's local storage on the device you're using, and refreshes it quietly in the background.
+This cache is automatically cleared the moment you sign out.
+If you ever use this app on a shared or public computer, always remember to sign out when you're done so that cached copy is removed from that device.

 This app is protected by a login (Supabase Authentication), and the database rules (Row Level Security) only allow **signed-in** users to see or change any data — so simply knowing the website address isn't enough